 With a bolder assumption that there was a symmetrical cost clawback on both imports and exports of 5%, as opposed to the 2.5% baseline assumption, then the value impacts could rise significantly.

 Cebr adapted an option pricing model to show the potential gains associated with the volatility reduction properties of Smart Ledgers.
 They estimate that these savings could rise to approximately $172 million on a monthly basis.
 In linear terms, this comes to more than $2 billion per annum, just as a result of the volatility savings.

-The webinar will examine the methodology and findings of the respective report and assess the potential global economic impact of related technologies.
+The webinar examined the methodology and findings of the respective report and assessed the potential global economic impact of related technologies.